Checked Baggage Allowances, Guidelines and Fees

 - Canadian North is not liable for any consequential damages, such as time, wages or business lost as a result of the loss, damage or delay of any baggage.
 This applies even if the customer has declared a higher value.

-Excess Valuation - if a customer wishes to declare a higher valuation for luggage than that normally provided by a carrier, an excess valuation charge is to be declared.
+Excess Valuation If a customer wishes to declare a higher valuation for baggage than that normally provided by a carrier, an excess valuation charge is to be declared.
 The charges for domestic travel are .50 per $100.00 CAD of extra value or a fraction thereof (not subject to GST).
 The maximum declared value may not exceed the amounts noted above.

-Fly Canadian North to connect with Air Canada flights across the country and beyond Edmonton and Ottawa and your checked luggage will be automatically transferred to your final destination.
+Fly Canadian North to connect with Air Canada and WestJet flights across the country and beyond Edmonton and Ottawa and your checked baggage will be automatically transferred to your final destination.
 You avoid the hassle of checking it twice.
 Please present both itineraries for proof of continued travel when you check-in.